Dozzlime06/Kitty-verse-quest/04_GAMEPLAY.md

 - Essential for quests, habitats, and breeding.

 ## Quests
-- Embark on quests to earn $PAW tokens and NFTs.
+- Embark on quests to earn $MANCER tokens and NFTs.
 - Quest types: Simple, Challenge, Rare Reward.

 ## Habitats
-- Passive income via $PAW tokens.
+- Passive income via $MANCER tokens.
 - Fully customizable and upgradable.
 - Can house multiple Nekomancers to increase rewards.